arungeorgesaji/tide/README.md

 - `Backspace` - Delete character in command buffer
 - `Esc` - Cancel and return to normal mode
 - `Enter` - Execute command

-### Search Mode

-Entered by pressing `/` in normal mode.

-- Type search pattern
-- `Enter` - Execute search and jump to first match
-- `Backspace` - Delete character from search buffer
-- `Esc` - Cancel search and return to normal mode
-- Use `n` in normal mode to cycle through matches

 ## Themes